Sex EP: Development and release

-In January 2012, the 1975 was formed by singer Matthew Healy, drummer George Daniel, guitarist Adam Hann and bassist Ross MacDonald, who had played music together since 2002.
+In January 2012, the 1975 was formed by lead singer Matty Healy, drummer George Daniel, guitarist Adam Hann and bassist Ross MacDonald, who had played music together since 2002.
 After being rejected by all major record labels, artist manager Jamie Osborne discovered the band and signed them to his label Dirty Hit.
 The 1975 began a process of releasing three extended plays (EP) leading to their debut album.
 In August of the same year, the band released their debut EP, Facedown, to critical success.
 To aid in developing the follow-up record, Sex, the 1975 approached Mike Crossey, who provided additional production and mixing on "Sex" and "You".
 In addition to working with producers Michael and Robert Coles, the band self-produced "Intro/Set3".

 Regarding the creative process behind Sex, Healy said: "We were planning on putting out [the EPs] with absolutely no intention of them being accepted in the way they have.
 We kind of got used to being in really underground bands - where the world of mainstream radio and media just seems so genuinely far away."
 The 1975 drew inspiration from Sigur Rós, ambient musician Brian Eno and filmmaker John Hughes.
 The singer noted that his affection for ambient music stems from the genre's use in movies, which he enjoyed at a young age, saying it "commands you how to feel without the use of words".
 Discussing the overall theme of the EPs, Healy said they were focused on sex, love, drugs and fear, while also noting: "The songs on Sex are all about passing moments.
 Moments that we don't analyse at the time – only to understand them retrospectively."
 A music video for "Sex" was released on 5 October 2012, while the EP was released by Dirty Hit on 19 November 2012.
 A different version of Sex containing a modified tracklist was released in the US on 1 January 2013 by Dirty Hit and Polydor Records.